Skip to main content

 Meze

-Selection of small dishes served as appetizers, including hummus, cacık (yogurt with cucumbers), and various vegetable preparations.
+A spread of small appetizer plates such as hummus, cacık (yogurt with cucumber), and an assortment of vegetable dishes.

 Turkish Tea (Çay)